-Delay Start Feature
+Delay Start Capability

 Extends Outpatient Post-Surgical Analgesia by Hours.

-Use the Delay Start feature in the Nimbus PainPRO pump to extend your patient's post op pain management duration by hours.
+Use the unique Delay Start feature in the Nimbus PainPRO pump to extend your patient's post op pain management duration by hours.

 Delay Start enables you to time the start of the nerve block catheter infusion for when you expect the surgical block to start wearing off.

 Nimbus PainPRO is the only single-patient-use electronic pump that offers this feature in any of its 12 customizable infusion protocols.What Can Delay Start Do For You and Your Patients?

 Recent studies confirm the added value of Delay Start with nerve block catheter infusions.
 In these published studies and case reports Delay Start:

 - Extended post op analgesia by hours.1, 2

 - Avoided wasting anesthetic infusion while the surgical block was still present.1

 - Reduced the risk of LAST by not layering a catheter infusion on top of an existing local anesthetic block.1